🏆 The Finmagine™ Scorecard

 Calibration tip: Most listed Indian companies with consistently positive earnings will score 5.0–7.5.
 Scores above 8.5 are genuinely exceptional.
 Scores below 4.0 warrant caution — not necessarily a sell, but definitely a thorough investigation before buying.

-The score hero — large number on the right, company name and metadata on the left, scoring scale legend below
+The score hero — company name and computation metadata on the left, overall score and label on the right

 The Five Dimensions